 While systems like Xbox Live and Playstation come with their own built-in recording software, if you’re using a Linux, Mac, or PC, you’ll need to use OBS to record your gameplay.
 OBS is a great tool that allows you to capture from multiple sources like window captures, images, text, browser windows, webcams, capture cards, and more.

 Want to learn how to record gaming footage on your PC with OBS free software?
-This HitFilm tutorial will show you how to capture your video like a pro gamer:
+This HitFilm tutorial will show you how to capture your video like a pro gamer, ready to start your gaming channel.

 What’s the best way to record audio for YouTube gaming videos?